zapier/visual-builder/docs/_docs/start.md

 Need to update your app's description or branding?
 You can do that anytime from your Zapier integration settings.

-Open your integration in Zapier visual editor, and click the gear icon beside your app name in the top left to update anything about your app, including your app's name.
+Open your integration in Zapier Platform's visual editor, and click the gear icon beside your app name in the top left to update anything about your app, including your app's name.
 Do note that the changes will show up in existing Zaps that use your integration, so it's best to update branding in full [new versions of your integration](https://zapier.github.io/visual-builder/docs/versions) to launch alongside new features.